Canine Hip Dysplasia and The Story of Cody

 The Story of Cody

-old male that I "just had to have a pup out of."
+male that I "just had to have a pup out of."
 Sound familiar?
-We had done 'some'
+We had done 'some' homework and

 We did the breeding and whelped ten beautiful pups.
 They received the best of care and seven